rccordell/s23bbb/assignments.md

 1. Miss no more than four classes, inclusive of lab and studio sessions.
 2. Take no more than two information overload day during the semester.
 3. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-4. Earn “Satisfactory” on all class preparation fieldbook entries save three.
+4. Submit all [discussion preparation assignments](https://s23bbb.ryancordell.org/assignments/discussion-prep/) except for two
-5. Write at least six "Satisfactory" reflective fieldbook entries over the course of the semester.
+5. Complete six of eight [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
-6. Complete a satisfactory book project, meeting all specified deadlines, by the end of the semester.
+6. Complete a satisfactory [(Better) Book Project](https://s23bbb.ryancordell.org/assignments/book-project/), meeting all specified deadlines without serious delays, by the end of the semester.

 ### "D" and "F" Grades